abouolia/use-next-context/README.md

 `useContextSelector<Value, Output>(context, selector, comparator)`

 Retreives the context value by selector.
-Can only work if there's above it and only re-render if that selected value is referentially changed.
+Can only work if there's above it and only re-render if that selected value is referentially changed. <br />
 Note: You can do shallow comparison for objects values by passing `_.isEqual` or any equalivent function to the third param of the hook.

---
+---

 **Parameters:** <br />
-    - `context` React.Context - The context object.__
+    - `context` React.Context - The context object. <br />
-    - `selector` (value: Value) => Output - The context value selector.__
+    - `selector` (value: Value) => Output - The context value selector. </br />
-    - `comparator`: (value1: any, value2: any) => boolean - The comparator to detarmine when the hook should re-render.
+    - `comparator`: (value1: any, value2: any) => boolean - The comparator to detarmine when the hook should re-render. <br />

 -----